 Checking blood gases from the umbilical cord of a newborn may uncover respiratory problems as well as determine acid/base status.
 Testing is usually only done if a newborn is having difficulty breathing.

 Normal values will vary from lab to lab.
-They are also dependent on elevation above sea level as a person's blood oxygen level will be lower if they live higher than sea level.
+They are also dependent on elevation above sea level as a person's blood oxygen level will be lower if he or she lives higher than sea level.

 Results from an arterial blood gas analysis are not diagnostic; they should be used in combination with the results of other tests and exams to evaluate someone for a respiratory, metabolic, or kidney problem.